 People find different reasons and rewards for becoming teachers.
 There is no wrong reason for deciding to become a science teacher, as long as your reason results in you being a passionate and knowledgeable teacher who loves their students.

 Someone might teach because they find fulfillment in sharing their knowledge of a subject to an eager new audience.
-They might teach because they love the interaction with students and they like to see the signs of understanding that appears on a student’s face.
+They might teach because they love the interaction with students, and they like to see the signs of understanding that appear on a student’s face.